 BY PASTOR T. O. BANSO

 The Bible does not tell us what Joshua would always stay behind to do.
 Probably he was guarding it, and in the process would have fellowship with God.
-Maybe it was part of the reasons that when God terminated the ministry of Moses, He asked him to hand over to Joshua, his servant or assistant (Num 27:18-23; Deut 1:37-38).
+Maybe it was part of the reasons that when God terminated the ministry of Moses, He asked him to hand over to Joshua, his servant or assistant (Numbers 27:18-23; Deuteronomy 1:37-38).

 Jesus is our perfect example.
 He spent time alone with God despite his very busy schedule.
-Though he was the Son of God, and was indeed God, He didn’t joke with spending time alone with God.
-If Jesus could cultivate and sustain this discipline (Luke 4:42; 5:15-16, 6:12; Matt 14:23; Mark 6:45-46), nobody has any excuse not to do so.
+Though he was the Son of God and was indeed God, He didn’t joke with spending time alone with God.
+If Jesus could cultivate and sustain this discipline (Luke 4:42; 5:15-16, 6:12; Matthew 14:23; Mark 6:45-46), nobody has any excuse not to do so.

 I want to discuss ten benefits of spending time alone with God.
 There could be more, but I am limiting myself to ten.